aliha55anch/hotel-booking-management/README.md

 - Stripe webhook verifies signature, payment intent ID, and amount; duplicate events are ignored
 - Environment validation fails fast at boot when required variables are missing
 - 401 / expired-token interceptor automatically logs the user out

+---

+## License

+This project is open source and available under the [MIT License](LICENSE).

+---

+## Developed by:

+Muhammad Ali Hassan

+---

+## Support

+If you like this project, consider giving it a star on GitHub.